www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 The repo process is shell centric.
 Every interaction with the VCS directly and many other interactions are done via shell calls.
-This makes it possible, to replace every command completely, but makes the integration of these commands more costly.
+This makes it possible, to replace every command completely.

 All actions done via repo process and co, is done on the current branch by default,